-While, again, you could do this as a day trip from Geneva, I recommend staying a day or two to see all that this city has to offer!
-From hiking and biking to strolling the romantic old town, you could relax and enjoy the charms of this city in 2 days.
+While, again, you could do this as a day trip from Geneva, I recommend staying a few days to see all that this city has to offer!
+From hiking and biking to strolling the romantic old town, you could relax and enjoy the charms of this city in 3 days.

 But, if you’re short on time and only have 7 days in France, then this is a great day trip option from Lyon as well!

 Honestly, this is a fantastic city to visit year-round.
 I’ve visited anywhere from late spring/early summer to chillier days in late winter and they were all lovely times to go!